dladams/dunerun/README.md

 # dunerun
-Support for running commands and building SW for DUNE.
+David Adams
+March 2022

+Support for using DUNE software from the linux command line and python.

 ## Installation and set up
 To install this package at MY-INSTALL-PATH: